Arts Illiana

 Native American Museum at Dobbs Park

 Explore the culture of people who originally inhabited the United States.
 Experience Native American culture through exhibits, educational materials and programs.
 Look back in time at the heirloom and wildflower gardens.
-Open 9 a.m. to 5 p.m.
-Monday through Friday; 10 a.m. to 4 p.m.
-Saturday; closed on Sunday and all major holidays.

 |